devoctane/gitopus/README.md

 git commit -m "feat: Add user registration page"
 ```

-For more information or to contribute, please visit the [OctaneAuth GitHub repository](https://github.com/devoctane/gitoct).
+For more information or to contribute, please visit the [Gitopus GitHub repository](https://github.com/devoctane/gutopus).